-NBA Trade Rumors: Cleveland Cavaliers Interested In Acquring Chicago Bulls Guard Rajon Rondo
+NBA Trade Rumors: Cleveland Cavaliers Interested In Acquiring Chicago Bulls Guard Rajon Rondo

 — RealClearSports (@RealClearSports) December 15, 2016

-After the Chicago Bulls’ loss to the Milwaukee Bucks on New Year’s Eve, Rondo told reporters that he would “absolutely” be looking to move on from the Bulls if the benchings continued.
+After the Chicago Bulls’ loss to the Milwaukee Bucks on New Year’s Eve, Rondo told reporters that he would “absolutely” be looking to move on from the Bulls if the benching continued.
 He wasn’t as open on Wednesday night when asked by journalists if Foreman and Paxson were open to finding a new team for Rondo to play for.

 “I’m leaving that talk for my agent [Bill Duffy] and for them guys [Forman and Paxson] to talk,” Rondo said.

-Rondo was also asked whether he would be open to come off the bench in the future.
+Rondo was also asked whether he would be open to coming off the bench in the future.

 “We’ll see,” Rondo said.
 “We’ll see.
 I just want to work on my game and continue to get better.”